cygnus-technology/reach-protobuf/readme.md

     * mkdir build (or cd into build and rm -r * for clean)
     * Run cmake to generate the build files
       * "cmake ../ ./" will invoke the microsoft compiler by default
       * Using cygwin, "cmake -G "Unix Makefiles" ../ ./" will invoke gcc by default.
+      * Other -G options may be appropriate for you.
     * Build the files:
       * cmake --build ./ builds with what is native, Microsoft on Windows.
       * make builds with Linux Makefiles.